 - Crisp bacon.
-To cook it over medium high heat and render the fat so you can cook your onions in bacon grease.
+To cook it over medium high heat and render the fat so you can cook your onions in the bacon grease.

 - Cook aromatics.
 Sauté the onions, jalapenos, and garlic in the bacon grease, along with the chili powder and other spices.

 - Mix it all together.
-Combine everything in the crock pot.
+Stir to combine everything in the crock pot.
 Put the lid on and walk away!

 Frijoles Borrachos, or Drunken Beans, fall in that multitudinous category of Mexican bean soups and stews made with the humble but very satisfying pinto bean.

 Crock Pot Borracho Beans are an excellent side dish eaten straight from the pot, spooned into bowls with some of the broth and sprinkled with a handful of fresh herbs but they can also be turned into the best refried beans on the planet.
+Here’s how:

 - Heat some oil in a frying pan (or lard or bacon grease) and add a ladleful of beans with a little of the broth.

-- Bring to a boil then start mashing away with a potato masher or the back of a wooden spoon until they are creamy.
+- Bring to a boil then start mashing away with a potato masher or the back of a wooden spoon until they are creamy, about 15 minutes.